🎉 DevOps Interview Prep Bundle is live — 1000+ Q&A across 20 topicsGet it →

 ---

-# 4. Use in Deployment
+# 4. Use the ServiceAccount in your Deployment

 apiVersion: apps/v1